rroshann/scene_reader/README.md

 8  return Z
 ```

-**In simple terms:** The input is an image and the output is a sequence of patch embeddings that represent the image as a series of visual tokens.
+The input is an image and the output is a sequence of patch embeddings that represent the image as a series of visual tokens.

 ---